stadiamaps/ferrostar/ARCHITECTURE.md

 ### Platform core

+A platform-native wrapper is essential to keep the dev experience sane.
-A platform-native wrapper will be essential.
-This will be the public interface to the common framework from the perspective of app code.
-The platform core code will not be used directly by *most* users of the SDK; it is mostly for developers and advanced users that want to build their own navigation UI or bring their own proprietary routing.
+This is the public interface to the common framework from the perspective of app code.

 **Key responsibilities**

 - Wrap core constructs and in some cases own them (navigation controller for example)
 - Make network requests
-- Ensure that operations are executed in the right context and that long-running ops are returned to user in a platform-native async manner
+- Ensure that operations are executed in the right context and that long-running ops are returned to user in accordance with platform norms (ex: async functions, callbacks, etc.)
-- Interface with the platform-native location services and pass updates back to the core navigation controller (also functionality to simulate!)
+- Interface with the platform-native location services and pass updates back to the core navigation controller
+- Provide simulated/mocked location and network for testing where appropriate
-- Enable extensibility (ex: route generation using Swift/Kotlin code, deciding whether to recalculate, etc.)
+- Enable extensibility (ex: local route generation, deciding whether to recalculate, etc.)

 ### Navigation UI

+Ferrostar seeks to provide a default navigation UI for major platforms at the discretion of the core team.
-A default navigation UI (backed by a MapLibre map) will be available which attempts to provide a complete experience for the vast majority of use cases.
-It is assumed that most devs will want this.
+Default navigation UI implementations seek to provide a sensible experience which could be used for the majority of common routing use cases.

-In the usual case, this will create (and own) the core instance until its lifecycle is complete, and *most* users won't need to interact with the core directly.

-**Tunables**

-- Map style (ex: URL or raw style to pass to MapLibre)?
-- Hooks for customizing styling (with sensible defaults for OMT)
-    - Route line layer - where to insert it in the style, and how to style it
-    - Road name layer?
-- TBD definitely more
+We assume that most devs will want this, that it should be customizable within reason, and will strive to make the implementation modular (ex: via SwiftUI controls) so that devs may compose default implementations with their own.

+Current platforms for which the core team maintains a UI:

+* iOS (SwiftUI + MapLibre)
+* Android (Jetpack Compose + MapLibre)